timruffles/typed-middleware/readme.md

 ### Writing your own middleware

-Middleware needs to follow the contract: if it doesn't indicate an error or early response, handlers and other middleware that depend on it should be able to safely use its interface.

 Middleware is comprised of the interface that defines methods dependent code can access, and its implementing type.
 Normally this will be a struct.